marcodb26/TabMania/docs/README-search.md

 while `r:"a.b c"` describes a single regular expression keyword `a.b c`.

 ## Unary operators
-TabMania search offers the exclusion operator `-` and a number of unary modifiers to focus the target of your keywords.
+TabMania search offers the exclusion operator `-` and a number of unary modifiers to narrow the target of your keywords.
 The exclusion operator `-` simply allows you to exclude search results based on specific keywords.
 If you search for `a AND -b`, you're looking for all tabs that have `a` and don't have `b`.